How to Keep Your Drains Clean and Prevent Future Blockages

 Key Takeaways

-- Scum and hair build-up in bathroom drains
+- Scum and hair build-up in the bathroom drains

-- Tree roots developing into pipes outside of the house
+- Tree roots becoming pipes in the exterior of the house

 Dos

-1. Make use of a hair catcher
+1. Make use of a strainer or hair catcher

-3. Perform routine maintenance cleaning
+3. Perform routine checks for maintenance cleaning

 4. Use baking soda and vinegar.